Pinoga/Webchess/README.md

 # Webchess
-An ambitious project of a multiplayer webchess
+My multiplayer webchess project.
+Soon this readme will be properly written...